7 Reasons Why Uganda Should be your next Safari Destination. Tips for a Memorable Experience!

 Please do not forget your Jabs, this is tropical Africa, and Absolutely bring your mosquito/insect repellent and anti malaria protection!
 Visit your GP for more on what jabs and vaccinations you need before you travel to Uganda!

-Visa entry requirements are favourable; although more could be done to reduce the cost for the tourist so Uganda can favorably compete with other Safari destinations.
+Visa entry requirements are favourable; yet clearly more could be done to reduce the cost for the tourist.
+That way Uganda can favorably compete with other Safari destinations.

 So did you enjoy our very First Post on Africa- Uganda a Safari Destination to die for?
-Check out this VIP Travel Club where Safaris are taken to a whole new level.
+You are invited to Check out this VIP Travel Club where Safaris are taken to a whole new level.
 Who knows which amazing destination we might meet at on Dreamtrips soonest!

 Guess what, every image and text is socially shareable too.
 Simply highlight and you can share away!
 Try It Now… Share your insights in a comment below!